How to Talk to Doctors Without Being Dismissed

 • statements that seem inconsistent with the facts you provided

-• the doctor shows irritation when you describe patterns
+• irritation when you describe patterns

 • they discourage questions or shut down discussion